 Pema Chödrön is a beloved Buddhist teacher who has been writing and teaching for over 40 years.
 Her humble and humorous approach to teaching comes from a “we’re all in this together” perspective.
 She is a skilled translator of Buddhist philosophy and practices into understandable modern language.
 Chödrön is someone who has a deep understanding of unhappiness in all its forms: from day-to-day anxiety, to depression, to despair, and she is a master at kindly meeting you where you are.

-In When Things Fall Apart there are many times where she describes my own mental or emotional confusion in a way that is so accurate, I know she had travelled the same road and had found ways to respond and grow through meditation.
+In When Things Fall Apart there are many times where she describes my own mental or emotional confusion in a way that is so accurate, I know she must have travelled the same road and had found ways to respond and grow through meditation.

 Meditation came out of people’s quest for answers to the perennial questions about identity and purpose.
-People’s confusion and unhappiness are the same today as they have always been, as has our desire for clarity and happiness.
-These two books by modern spiritual masters take in-depth looks at these questions and how we can find the answers ourselves:
+Indeed, people’s confusion and unhappiness are the same today as they have always been, as has our desire for clarity and happiness.
+These two books by modern spiritual masters take in-depth looks at these questions and how we can find the answers ourselves.

 In a series of simple essays, Western teacher Adyashanti turns around the core misunderstandings about meditation.
 In True Meditation he describes how true meditation is less a practice of doing various techniques, than allowing who you already are to show itself.